NEW YORK—Chinese entrepreneur Chen Quanhong had one message he wanted to tell the world: “Tuidang.”

 Falun Gong is a meditation practice consisting of a set of moral beliefs centered around the principles of truthfulness, compassion, and tolerance.
-Its huge popularity in China during the 1990s—with up to 100 million practicing by 1999—was deemed a threat to the CCP’s authoritarian grip on power.
+The practice became a political target after the Chinese regime deemed its huge popularity—with up to 100 million practicing by 1999—a threat to its authoritarian grip on power.

-As a restaurant owner in Shandong, Chen once received informational materials about Falun Gong from two adherents who dined at his establishment, who, he remembered, were “incredibly peaceful and kind.”
+As a restaurant owner in Shandong, Chen once received informational materials about Falun Gong from two adherents who dined at his establishment, who were, he said, “incredibly peaceful and kind.”

-Their persistence despite the relentless state suppression awed him then, and again in Flushing, New York City, in July, when he came across a Falun Gong information booth encouraging people to withdraw from the Party and its affiliates.
+Their persistence despite the relentless state suppression awed him then, and again in Queens in July, when he came across a Falun Gong information booth encouraging people to withdraw from the Party and its affiliates.

 Breaking From the Party’s Control

-While the latter two are not mandatory, Party membership is still considered a necessary credential for anyone aspiring for a career in government or state-owned enterprises.
+While the latter two aren’t mandatory, Party membership is still considered a necessary credential for anyone aspiring for a career in government or state-owned enterprises.
 As of 2021, China had about 110.4 million Young Pioneers, 73.7 million Youth League members, and 96.7 million Party members, according to state data.
-This adds to a total of 280.8 million—one-fifth of the Chinese population.
+This adds up to a total of 280.8 million—one-fifth of the total Chinese population.

-The 400 million figure, representing people who have withdrawn their Party affiliations, covers anyone who was once part of the Party or affiliated entities, including those who have been automatically unenrolled as they grow older.
-Many from mainland China or have relations there also choose to use a pseudonym for fear of the regime’s retaliation.
+The 400 million figure, representing people who have withdrawn their Party affiliations, covers anyone who was once part of the Party or its affiliated entities, including those who’ve been automatically unenrolled as they’ve grown older.
+Many from mainland China or who have relations there also choose to use a pseudonym for fear of the regime’s retaliation.

 In joining each of the Party affiliates, the individual must make a vow to devote their life to the Party.
-Such a promise essentially binds the person to the regime even if age automatically un-enrolls them from the youth groups, said Yi, the president of the Tuidang Center.
+Such a promise essentially binds the person to the regime even if age automatically unenrolls them from the youth groups, Yi said.

 To rescind the oath requires a formal statement, she said.

-At the moment, the Tuidang center sees about 50,000 requests every day, according to the center’s estimates.
+At the moment, the Global Tuidang Center each day receives about 50,000 requests from people to quit the Party, according to the center’s estimates.

 Change of Attitude

 In Taiwan, there are about 3,000 volunteers supporting the Tuidang movement.
-Each month, about 20,000 mainland Chinese would agree to renounce their Party affiliations after talking with them over the phone or in person, according to one coordinator, Bai Dexiong.
+Each month, about 20,000 mainland Chinese agree to renounce their Party affiliations after talking with the volunteers over the phone or in person, according to one coordinator, Bai Dexiong.

 His attitude changed, however, when he tested positive for COVID-19 and authorities sealed the door of his apartment and locked him inside, barring him from basic activities such as buying food.
 He lost his job during the quarantine period.
-He spent his new free time on the internet, and by using the virtual private network to bypass the CCP’s digital censorship, read voraciously about the regime’s past and became ashamed about his former ignorance, he told the volunteer, according to Bai.
+He spent his new free time on the internet, and by using a virtual private network to bypass the CCP’s digital censorship, he read voraciously about the regime’s past.
+He became ashamed of his former ignorance, he told the volunteer, according to Bai.

-The regime has only itself to blame for the Tuidang movement’s growing appeal, said Yi, who cited Beijing’s draconian lockdown policies as the latest demonstration of its disregard for human life.
+The regime has only itself to blame for the Tuidang movement’s growing appeal, Yi said, citing Beijing’s draconian lockdown policies as the latest demonstration of its disregard for human life.

 Globally, the sentiment appears to be tilting against the regime as well.
-A petition organized by the Global Tuidang Center calling for support to “end CCP” has collected over 2.5 million signatures.
+A petition organized by the Global Tuidang Center calling for support to “end the CCP” has collected more than 2.5 million signatures.

 ‘Down With the Communist Party’

-The movement is also making an imprint in mainland China.
+The movement is also having an impact inside mainland China.

-Zeng Hanxiao, a 26-year-old from Sichuan Province of southwestern China, suffered four months of detention after voicing support for a dissident on the Party’s wanted list.
+Zeng Hanxiao, a 26-year-old from Sichuan Province in southwestern China, suffered four months of detention after voicing support for a dissident on the Party’s wanted list.

-After his release, Zeng said he was encouraged to learn about Tuidang’s momentum.
+After his release, Zeng said he was encouraged to learn about Tuidang’s continued momentum.